-Family-Based Green Card Lawyers in Hollywood
+Family-Based Green Card Attorneys in Hollywood

 The family unit is fundamental for any society.
 United States laws have provided mechanisms that allow United States citizens and legal permanent residents to either petition for their loved ones inside of the United States or bring in their family members living abroad.
 United States citizens can petition for their spouses, parents, fiancés, and siblings.
-Residents of the United States can file applications on behalf on their spouses and children as long as they are not married.
+Residents of the United States can file applications on behalf of their spouses and children as long as they are not married.

-Immigration laws have categorized the blood relationships.
+Immigration laws have categorized blood relationships.
 The kinship between the Petitioner and the beneficiary will determine the category that will be assigned to the beneficiary when the family petition is approved.
 Spouses, unmarried children under the age of 21, and parents of citizens who are over 21 years of age are immediate relatives for immigration purposes.
-That means the United States petitioner could file the family petition and the relative could file the green card application jointly while living in the United States.
+That means the United States petitioner could file the family petition, and the relative could file the green card application jointly while living in the United States.

-The processes either inside of the United States or outside (at the beneficiary’s home country) could take a long time, and each step is crucial.
+The processes, either inside of the United States or outside (in the beneficiary’s home country) could take a long time, and each step is crucial.
 There are issues, such as financial means, aging out for cases involving children, and legitimacy of relationship and marriage in cases involving fiancés and spouses, that must be addressed throughout the process.
 It is important that families are properly guided during the case.

 We can help you with these processes: